Understanding Essential Auto Insurance Terms for New Drivers

 Best auto insurance for new drivers

-• Liability Insurance: Pays for injuries and property damage you cause to others if you’re at fault.
-This is required in almost every state.
+• Liability Insurance: This coverage pays for injuries and property damage you cause to others if you’re at fault.
+It is required in almost every state.

 → Learn more in our liability insurance guide.

-• Comprehensive Coverage: Protects your car against non-collision events—like theft, fire, vandalism, or weather damage.
+• Comprehensive Coverage: This type of insurance protects your car against non-collision events—like theft, fire, vandalism, or weather damage.
+It’s essential for safeguarding your investment.

-• Collision Coverage: Pays to repair or replace your car if it’s damaged in a crash, regardless of who’s at fault.
+• Collision Coverage: This coverage pays to repair or replace your car if it’s damaged in a crash, regardless of who’s at fault.
+It’s a crucial part of a full coverage policy.

-• Deductible: The amount you pay out of pocket before your insurance covers a claim.
+• Deductible: The deductible is the amount you pay out of pocket before your insurance covers a claim.
 Higher deductibles can lower your premium.

 → Find out more in our deductible guide.